nikoladimitroff/slides/slides/programming-in-ue4-is-better.md

 Note:

+- If you have doubts about perf:
-Java / Minecraft
+  - Java / Minecraft
-TS / Chobolabs
+  - TS / Chobolabs
 Hard things should be hard!
 MonoDevelop?
 C'mon?
 Yes, I know Playmaker exists.